TonyPhan0505/Selenium-UI-Test/README.md

 3. Comment out other lines that start with "describe..."
 4. Run this command in the repository directory:
 #### `npm test`

-## Additional notes
-Thank you very much for this opportunity.
-If I am lucky to be moved forward to the next round, please contact me via the email address specified above.
-Thanks again for your time and consideration.